Tag: eastern league

 Bill Traffley, Manager, Hartford, 1898.

-Towards the end of the 1898 season, Billy Barnie purchased ownership of the Hartfords once again.
+Towards the end of the 1898 season Billy Barnie purchased ownership of the Hartfords once more.
 Even though Barnie was manager of the Springfields at the time, Hartford fans were delighted to have him back.
-With Barnie as manager, Hartford enrolled in the Eastern League of 1899.
+Barnie’s Hartfords enrolled in the Eastern League of 1899.
 He signed several players from the Brooklyn Bridegrooms, including William Shindle who led the team in hitting.
-Tuck Turner was the team’s star right fielder.
-For a 24 game stretch, Hartford featured Louis Sockalexis, the first Native American to play professional baseball.
-The club compiled 50 wins and 56 losses thereby finishing seventh place in the Eastern League.
+Tuck Turner was their star right fielder.
+For a 24-game stretch, the lineup featured Louis Sockalexis, the first Native American to play professionally.
+The club compiled 50 wins and 56 losses, finishing seventh place in the Eastern League.

 Biff Sheehan, Outfielder, Hartford, 1899.